 It’s a totally different experience with an Airbnb guest.
 That’s because there’s a general understanding that it’s your house and the Airbnb guest is just that – a guest.
 When I’m a guest in someone’s home, I tend to treat the home with a ton of respect.
 I won’t walk around someone’s house tracking mud or leave my stuff around or make a ton of noise at night.
 I’ve found that most Airbnb guests think the same way.
 When they stay in your home, they’re super respectful – decidedly so, in fact.

 Another unexpected bonus with an Airbnb guest versus a roommate is the fact that Airbnb guests typically spend very little time in your house.
 Someone booking a guest room on Airbnb is typically coming into town for a specific reason.
 Since my wife and I live close to a college campus, almost every guest that stays with us is coming into town for a conference or for school interviews.
 We don’t see them very often because they’re busy doing things and most of the time, they only come home to sleep.

 2. You Earn Way More Money For Less Time

-If you’ve followed my side hustle reports, you know that in months where I’m fully booked, I can bring in well over $1,000 in a month.
+If you’ve followed my side hustle reports, you know that in months when I’m fully booked, I can bring in well over $1,000 in a month.
 A room in my house would probably rent for around $600 or so per month if I rented it out to a traditional roommate.
 I can bring in that same amount in about 12-14 days on Airbnb.